BrandonDoza/whats-cookin-p-s-d/README.md

 The details of this project are outlined in the <a href="https://frontend.turing.edu/projects/What%27sCookin-PartOne.html" target="\__blank">project spec</a>.

 ## Installation and Set Up Instructions:
-1. Clone down the repsository into your preferred directory.
+1. Clone down the repsository into your preferred directory using SSH `git clone git@github.com:BrandonDoza/whats-cookin-p-s-d.git`
-`git clone` using SSH `git clone git@github.com:BrandonDoza/whats-cookin-p-s-d.git`
+2. Clone the back end repository using SSH `git clone git@github.com:BrandonDoza/whats-cookin-p-s-d.git` (full repository link: https://github.com/turingschool-examples/whats-cookin-api)
-2. Change into the directory.`cd whats-cookinbg-p-s-d`
+3. Change into the directory.`cd whats-cookinbg-p-s-d`
-3. Install dependencies by running `npm install` in your terminal
+4. Install dependencies by running `npm install` in your terminal
-4. run `npm install` in your terminal
-5. run `npm start` in your terminal
+6. run `npm start` in your terminal
-6. Navigate to http://localhost:8080/ in you browser
+7. Navigate to http://localhost:8080/ in you browser

 ** Do not run `npm audit fix --force`, as this will update to an incompatible version of web-pack. **